mazi-samuel/requirement-analysis/README.md

 Accurate and detailed requirements form the foundation for design, development, and testing.
 When the team fully understands user needs and system constraints, the result is a higher-quality product that performs reliably and satisfies user expectations.
 Well-analyzed requirements lead to fewer defects, smoother implementation, and higher customer satisfaction.
+⚙️ Key Activities in Requirement Analysis

+The Requirement Analysis phase consists of several structured activities that help ensure the software product meets the needs of its users and stakeholders.
+Each activity contributes to developing a clear, complete, and validated set of requirements.

+Below are the five key activities involved:

+📝 Requirement Gathering

+This is the initial stage where information about the project is collected from stakeholders such as clients, end-users, and subject matter experts.
+The goal is to understand what the users need and why they need it.
+Common techniques include interviews, questionnaires, brainstorming sessions, and reviewing existing systems or documentation.

+🎤 Requirement Elicitation

+In this stage, analysts actively engage with stakeholders to uncover their needs, expectations, and constraints.
+It’s not just about asking questions — it’s about drawing out hidden or implicit requirements through workshops, observations, focus groups, or use-case discussions.
+The goal is to ensure that all stakeholder perspectives are captured accurately.

+📄 Requirement Documentation

+After gathering and eliciting requirements, all information is formally documented to provide a clear and agreed-upon reference.
+The output of this activity is usually a Software Requirements Specification (SRS) document, which describes both functional and non-functional requirements in detail.
+This document serves as a contract between stakeholders and the development team.

+🧩 Requirement Analysis and Modeling

+This activity focuses on analyzing the gathered requirements for consistency, completeness, and feasibility.
+Analysts may create models, flowcharts, data diagrams, or use-case diagrams to visualize system behavior and interactions.
+The aim is to break down complex requirements into clear, structured components that guide system design and development.

+✅ Requirement Validation

+Once requirements are analyzed and documented, they must be validated to ensure they correctly reflect stakeholder needs.
+This step often involves reviews, walkthroughs, or prototyping to confirm that the documented requirements are accurate, realistic, and testable.
+Validation helps identify and correct misunderstandings early, reducing costly errors later in the SDLC.